 In a city like New York, there are always things to do and see.
 For the last few months it was the sun, water, and beaches, but now things are changing as the weather is cooling down somewhat.
-While Fall doesnโt officially start until September 22nd, here are a few outdoor activities to look forward to this Fall (and some you can even do right now).
+While fall doesnโt officially start until September 22nd, you can start planning now for fall activities in NYC.ย

 Even with the crowds, this event is a staple for those who love street festivals.
 Every year, hundreds of thousands of people line the streets of Downtown Brooklyn for Atlantic Antic.
 This festival has hundreds of different vendors and features everything you could imagine including food stands, crafts, live entertainment, and music.
 This year, the festival will be taking place on September 24th.